dylanmeca/labsecurity/README.md

 lab_tools is a system that is used for ethical hacking and computer security tests, this system is also a python library.

+# Warning

+This tool is only for educational purpose.

+If you use this tool for other purposes except education we will not be responsible.

 ## Pre-requirements

 The requirements to use the system is to have the following python modules installed: